Domipowski/Toms-Electric/README.md

 # To Do:
 - Update reame v1.0
 - Update Line 3
-- Pictures in Slides
-- Picture in HomeAbout
-- All Gallery Pictures
 - Picture and Text in About
 - Create Email and verify it matches with the site